Bapawar Kalan

-Bapawar Kalan is a small town in Southeast part of Indian state of Rajasthan.
+Bapawar Kalan is a small town in the southeast part of the Indian state of Rajasthan.
 It is located around 37 kilometers south of the Kota district headquarter.
 It has a railway station, a hospital, schools, markets, and roads for traffic.
 The people of Bapawar Kalan primarily engage in agricultural activities.

 Literacy

 There is a gender gap in literacy rates in Bapawar Kalan, with male literacy standing at 87.21% compared to female literacy at 61.10%.

 Population

 According to the 2011 Population Census, the village has a total population of 7,170, with 3,729 male residents and 3,441 female residents.
 There are a total of 1,416 families residing in the village.